fluxsaas/feather_cms/README.md

     # this fork only uses pages from DB

 # TODO
+* page show view should be available on root route, not namespaced within engine namespace.
 * add authentication
 * add rake tasks to generate static sites for db & file system
 * check cashing